 The proprietary funds are reported using the economic measurement focus and the accrual basis of accounting.
-The custodial fund has no measurement focus but utilizes the accrual basis of accounting for reporting its assets and liabilities.
+The custodial funds have no measurement focus but utilize the accrual basis of accounting for reporting its assets and liabilities.

 F. Budgetary Information

 1. Budgetary Basis of Accounting